How much is your car worth?

 The Avalon Hybrid Limited offers an optional Bird’s Eye View Camera to allow the driver to see objects all around the vehicle on a screen.
 The Insight only offers a rear monitor.

 To help make backing safer, the Avalon Hybrid’s cross-path warning system uses wide-angle radar in the rear bumper to alert the driver to vehicles approaching from the side, helping the driver avoid collisions.
 The Insight doesn’t offer a cross-path warning system.

-Both the Avalon Hybrid and the Insight have standard driver and passenger frontal airbags, front side-impact airbags, side-impact head airbags, front seatbelt pretensioners, front-wheel drive, height-adjustable front shoulder belts, plastic fuel tanks, four-wheel antilock brakes, traction control, electronic stability systems to prevent skidding, crash mitigating brakes, daytime running lights, lane departure warning systems and rearview cameras.
+Both the Avalon Hybrid and the Insight have standard driver and passenger frontal airbags, front side-impact airbags, side-impact head airbags, front seatbelt pretensioners, front wheel drive, height adjustable front shoulder belts, plastic fuel tanks, four-wheel antilock brakes, traction control, electronic stability systems to prevent skidding, crash mitigating brakes, daytime running lights, lane departure warning systems and rearview cameras.

 The Toyota Avalon Hybrid weighs 560 to 728 pounds more than the Honda Insight.
 The NHTSA advises that heavier cars are much safer in collisions than their significantly lighter counterparts.
 Crosswinds also affect lighter cars more.

-Toyota pays for scheduled maintenance on the Avalon Hybrid for 2 years or 25000 miles.
+Toyota pays for scheduled maintenance on the Avalon Hybrid for 2 years and 25000 miles.
 Toyota will pay for oil changes, lubrication and any other required maintenance.
 Honda doesn’t pay scheduled maintenance for the Insight.